wuxb45/lsm-trie/src/README.md

 # Build

-You need:
+Compiler:

-> clang or gcc (set it in Makefile).
+> clang or gcc (change it in Makefile).

 > openssl for SHA1 function.

-To build:
+Build:

 > $ make all

 # Run
-Get the help information to run the get/set tests:
+Get help information of the get/set tests:

 > $ ./mixed_test -h